bjherdes1s/GroupME-SmartBot/README.md

 1. Change any mention of 'YOUR_BOT_ID_HERE' to your GroupME bot's ID.
 Another option is to make a heroku config environment variable.
 2. Change any mention of 'YOUR_TOKEN_HERE' to your TP-Link access token normally used by the Kasa app.
 You may have to extract these from a .plist or .db file from the Kasa mobile application.
 3. Change any mention of 'YOUR_DEVICEID_HERE' to your smartplug DeviceID.
 You can find this in your Kasa app's .db file or with an appropriate cURL POST.
+4. If you choose another name for your GroupME bot besides 'TestBot', you'll have to change any instance of this as well.

 *I have included the curlOn.py and curlOff.py scripts, which are just func1() and func2() from the app.py.
 Having these separately may help in troubleshooting the conversation between heroku hosted app and the TP-Link REST API.*